Cyber risks are an increasingly important consideration for Minnesota cities. LMCIT covers members’ cyber and other computer-related risks, including:

 - Losses resulting from credit card fraud that are not otherwise reimbursable by the issuer, owner, or holder of the card.
 However, following a credit card fraud loss that involves a point-of-sale terminal, the coverage terms may be restricted unless and until further action is taken by the member to prevent future losses by installing and converting to credit card chip technology.

-There is a $50,000 sub-limit for:
+There is a $50,000 sublimit for:

 Municipal bond coverage (theft by internal parties)

 LMCIT’s bond coverage is an optional coverage available to members of the property/casualty program.
-Bond coverage will respond to theft of city funds by an internal party, including theft by electronic means.
+Bond coverage will respond to theft of member funds by an internal party, including theft by electronic means.
 Bond limits are available between $50,000 and $3 million per occurrence.

 Auto coverage